openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 The Repository CR serves the following purposes:

-- Informing Pipelines as Code that an event from a specific URL needs to be handled.
+- Informing Pipelines-as-Code that an event from a specific URL needs to be handled.
 - Specifying the namespace where the `PipelineRuns` will be executed.
 - Referencing an API secret, username, or API URL if necessary for Git provider platforms that require it (e.g., when using webhooks instead of the GitHub